1. Home

 • The total value of your possessions

 Your home’s rebuild cost is different to its current market value.
 A house that’s worth £200,000 might only cost £150,000 to rebuild, for example.
-Overestimating this amount could increase your home insurance costs, so it’s worth checking if you’re not sure.
+Overestimating this amount could increase your home insurance costs.
+We'll estimate this cost for you when you get a quote.

 When working out the value of your contents, think of everything you’d have to replace if the entire house was gone.
 This includes: